 - participation in information management training, and raising awareness of information asset rules and related processes within their respective business areas.

 The list of QUT’s information asset owners and data custodians is currently under development as part of QUT’s Information Asset Register (IAR).
 They will be listed as an Appendix to this policy in due course.

 Data administrator is the designated officer responsible for the management and control of data sourced from within their organisational or business area (Heads of organisational areas; Supervisors; ICT Systems Administrators and/or ICT officers; external vendor providers; IT Security Team), including:

-- monitoring and management – in conjunction with relevant system owners and ITS – of user access to the information asset
+- monitoring and management – in conjunction with relevant system owners and Digital Business Solutions – of user access to the information asset

 - risk assessment (A/2.5) of the information asset in relation to the business function